 How has the university’s endowment performed over time?

-The university manages these funds in accordance with the University Funds Investment Policy, a copy of which can be found at:
+The Board Investment Committee reviews the spending policy annually and recommends changes to the Board of Governors.
+The university manages the University Endowment Pool (UEP) in accordance with the University Funds Investment Policy, a copy of which can be found online at: